Intracranial Epidural Abscess

 Mortality/Morbidity

-Mortality from intracranial epidural abscess was 100% in the preantibiotic period.
-With advanced imaging techniques, better antibiotics, and surgical techniques, the mortality rate has declined to 6–20%.
+Mortality from IEAs was 100% in the pre-antibiotic era.
+With advanced imaging techniques, more effective antibiotics, and prompt surgical treatment, the mortality rate has declined to 6%–20%.

-The outcome of this infection is often influenced by the virulence of the infecting organism, resistance of the host, presence of altered mental status on presentation, age of the patient, comorbid conditions, neurologic deterioration, and any delay in instituting appropriate treatment.
-Harris et al. reported 31 cases of localized central nervous system infection over a 7-year period in their community hospital.[6]
-Cranial subdural empyema (CSE) was the cause in 6 cases (20%) and cranial epidural abscess was the cause in 2 cases (6%).
+The outcome of patients with IEAS is influenced by neurological status on presentation (eg, presence of altered mental status), whether neurological deterioration occurs, age, comorbid conditions (eg, diabetes, immunocompromised states), virulence of the organism, and delays in beginning appropriate treatment.
+The primary causes of poor outcome among patients with IEAs are mass effect of the lesion resulting in brain herniation, and extension of the infection into the venous system, which may lead to venous thrombosis and fulminant cerebral edema and leptomeningitis.
+In an older study, Harris et al. reported 31 cases of localized central nervous system infection over a 7-year period in their community hospital.[11]
+The authors found subdural empyemas in 6 cases (20%) and IEAs in 2 cases (6%).
 Although all patients with cranial subdural empyema and cranial epidural abscess survived, half had severe residual neurologic deficits.
-With the advent of new antibiotics, improved surgical techniques and aggressive surgical approach prognosis is much improved.
+With the advent of new antibiotics, improved surgical techniques, and aggressive surgical approach, prognosis has significantly improved.

-Germiller et al. report a consecutive sample of 25 children and adolescents treated for 35 intracranial complications associated with intracranial complications of sinusitis.[7]
-Epidural abscess was most common (13 complications), followed by subdural empyema (n = 9), meningitis (n = 6), encephalitis (n = 2), intracerebral abscess (n = 2), and dural sinus thrombophlebitis (n = 2).
+Germiller et al. report a consecutive sample of 25 children and adolescents treated for 35 intracranial complications associated with intracranial complications of sinusitis.[12]
+Epidural abscess was most common (13 complications) followed by subdural empyema (n = 9), meningitis (n = 6), encephalitis (n = 2), intracerebral abscess (n = 2), and dural sinus thrombophlebitis (n = 2).
 Only 1 death occurred from sepsis secondary to meningitis (mortality 4%) and only 2 patients had permanent neurologic sequelae.
-Overall, neurologic outcome was excellent because of aggressive medical and surgical management.
+In another study of the pediatric population by Lundy et al., the authors identified 16 children, 14 of whom had subdural empyemas and 2 who had IEAs only.
+Although all children with subdural empyemas had neurological manifestions of the disease, those with only IEA did not.
+One child in the series died.
+The authors noted that delays in treatment were in part due to delays in obtaining appropriate imaging.[7]

 History